awslabs/aws-encryption-sdk-specification/framework/storm-tracking-cryptographic-materials-cache.md

 - If the number of things inflight is greater than or equal to the [FanOut](#fanout) GetCacheEntry MUST block until a [FanOut](#fanout) slot is available, or the key appears in the cache.

-- If the key is in flight AND the current time is within the [the grace interval](#grace-interval) GetCacheEntry MUST block until a [FanOut](#fanout) slot is available, or the key appears in the cache.

-- If the key is in flight AND the current time is not within the [the grace interval](#grace-interval) GetCacheEntry MUST return NoSuchEntry and mark the inflight key with the current time.

-- If the key is not in flight
+- If the key _is not_ inflight
   GetCacheEntry MUST return NoSuchEntry and mark that key as inflight at the current time.

+- If the key _is_ inflight
+  and the current time _is_ [within the grace interval](#within-grace-interval) GetCacheEntry MUST block until a [FanOut](#fanout) slot is available, or the key appears in the cache.

+- If the key _is_ inflight
+  and the current time _is not_ [within the grace interval](#within-grace-interval) GetCacheEntry MUST return NoSuchEntry and update the key as inflight at the current time.